 - Encourage collaboration and partnerships to identify, designate, and manage geoheritage sites.
 Collaboration among the geologic community, local and regional governments, and private interests can be most effective in promoting appropriate designations and management strategies for both existing geoheritage sites and areas in need of geoheritage designation and management.
 Partnerships will ensure that designation and management of geoheritage sites benefit both the broader community and a variety of interests and needs.

-- Support U.S. participation in UNESCO’s Global Network of National Geopark.
-The formation of a U.S. National Committee for Geoparks under the auspices of the U.S. National Commission for UNESCO will further U.S. participation in the Geoparks network.
-In addition, the development of U.S. guidelines for Geoparks applications involving appropriate public and private interests will help streamline the application process and enhance the potential for U.S. Geopark designations.
-Geopark status not only ensures conservation of significant geologic features, but also gains worldwide recognition and provides scientific, educational, economic, and cultural benefits to local communities.
+- Support U.S. site designation as UNESCO Global Geoparks.
+The U.S. Geoheritage and Geoparks Advisory Group formed in 2016.
+Development of advice for U.S. sites to apply to become UNESCO Global Geopark involving appropriate public and private interests will help streamline the application process and enhance the potential for U.S. designations.
+UNESCO Global Geopark status not only ensures conservation of significant geologic features but also gains worldwide recognition and provides scientific, educational, economic, and cultural benefits to local communities.